 Growing up on a farm in rural Iowa, sustainability was not a hot topic of conversation.
 However, things are changing.
 Around the world, we can find innovative solutions for water collection in Bermuda, a never-ending vista of wind turbines in Germany, solar panels on nearly every house in Australia, and so much more in the push for renewables and sustainability.
 I wanted to bring this push home to the farm.

 Operated through the University of Northern Iowa's Center for Energy and Environmental Education, Green Iowa AmeriCorps is a community service program.
 Our organization was founded in 2009 to address conservation and sustainable usage of energy resources in several Iowa communities as they struggled to rebuild from the devastating floods of 2008.
-Since the start of the flood recovery, Green Iowa AmeriCorps has been an active community partner.

 With the recent snow this past Friday, we were reminded that winter is approaching.
 Along with winter comes the holiday season: a time for family, friends, great food, and gifts!

 Sometimes the holiday season can be tough for a sustainably-minded person, so we decided to share some ideas about how to give more sustainable gifts.

 Urban Ambassadors will celebrate its 9 year anniversary later this year, so we thought it was a great time to look at where we've been (check out last months blog with founder Adam Hammes), what we’re up to now and what we dream for UA in the future.

 For Urban Ambassadors members, April is not only a time to celebrate warmer weather and more daylight.
 It’s a time to celebrate the Earth, participate in projects that support and protect our planet and learn new ways to live a sustainable life.
 Here are ten fun ways to celebrate Earth month, make new friends and grow your community!